celiagomezdev/cinema-theater-app/README.md

 <h1 align>Cinema Theater App</h1>

-### Application for buying tickets for a cinema theater 📽
+### Backend application for buying tickets for a cinema theater 📽

 **Technology used**: Node.js, Express.js, MongoDB and mongoose.js.